stochasticHydroTools/DoublyPeriodicStokes/README.md

 [CITE THE ARTICLE HERE]
 This repo also contains code and scripts to reproduce the data for the figures in the applications section of the article (see the README inside each folder for information about each simulation).

-We provide a simple python interface but the key performance-sensitive pieces (namely FFTs, BVP solvers, and spreading and interpolation) are implemented in C++/CUDA using FFTW/cuFFT and LAPACK.
+We provide a simple python interface, but the key performance-sensitive pieces (namely FFTs, BVP solvers, and spreading and interpolation) are implemented in C++/CUDA using FFTW/cuFFT and LAPACK.
 One can use either the GPU and CPU versions as needed without changing calls.

 The doubly periodic Stokes solver for GPUs is provided by [UAMMD](https://github.com/RaulPPelaez/uammd), which is included as a submodule inside the `source/gpu` folder. **Make sure to clone this repo recursively** by doing:
 ```shell